pymc-devs/pytensor/doc/extending/graph_rewriting.rst

 Once the merge is done, both occurrences of ``add(y, z)`` are collapsed into a single one and is used as an input in two places.
-Note that ``add(x, y)`` and ``add(y, x)`` are still considered to be different because Aesara has no clue that ``add`` is commutative.
+Note that ``add(x, y)`` and ``add(y, x)`` are still considered to be different because Pytensor has no clue that ``add`` is commutative.
 You may write your own graph rewrite to identify computations that are identical with full knowledge of the rules of arithmetic that your Ops implement.
-Aesara might provide facilities for this somewhere in the future.
+Pytensor might provide facilities for this somewhere in the future.

 .. note::

-   :class:`FunctionGraph` is an Aesara structure intended for the rewrite phase.
-It is used internally by :func:`aesara.function` and is rarely exposed to the end user.
+   :class:`FunctionGraph` is an Pytensor structure intended for the rewrite phase.
+It is used internally by :func:`pytensor.function` and is rarely exposed to the end user.